zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/options/ignore-on-insert-expression.md

 {% include component-try-it.html href='https://dotnetfiddle.net/RljtrO' %}

- - I will insert data in all the columns except for the `ModifiedDate` column because `ModifiedDate` property is specified in `IgnoreOnSynchronizeInsertExpression`.
+ - It will insert data in all the columns except for the `ModifiedDate` column because `ModifiedDate` property is specified in `IgnoreOnInsertExpression`.